eleavydev/redroots-farm/README.md

 ![Gallery](https://res.cloudinary.com/dlsbkq7mw/image/upload/v1653498906/redrootsfarm/gallery_wfywkc.png)

   - The gallery presents the user with vibrant images (colourful fruit and veg, intention setting ceremony, homemade kombucha drink etc..)from Red Roots Farm.
-  - This section is valuable to the user as they hopefully will be inspired by the colourful image and almost feel like they're transported there.
+  - This section is valuable to the user as they hopefully will be inspired by the colourful images and almost feel like they're transported there.
 Again, this is to set the scene of what Red Roots farm looks and feels like.

 ## The Contact Us Form